XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/events.md

 @ Visual

-### When will my event medals expire?

-> One week after the end of said event.

 ### Will the \*insert ranking reward here* be available in the future?

 > Only if they rerun ranking maps.